farhangus/Sniffles2_plot/README.md

-# Sniffle plot
+# Sniffle Plot

-The Sniffle_plot is a Python program that generate plots for both single and mlulti samples VCF files.
+The Sniffle Plot is a Python program that generates plots for both single and multi-sample VCF files.

-Type of plots for single smaple VCF file:
+Type of plots for single sample VCF file:

-    1- Varriant Frequency spectrum
+1. Variant Frequency Spectrum
-    2- Genotype ferquency
+2. Genotype Frequency
-    3- SV size &Type distribution
+3. SV Size & Type Distribution
-    4- Comparition of lenght of variants
+4. Comparison of Length of Variants

 Type of plots for multi smaples VCF file:
     1-Varriant Frequency spectrum